 Villa Sjökulla was originally brought to Porvoo, Finland from Terijoki – currently part of Russia – by merchant Leonard Simolin in 1850.
-The villa served as family Simolin’s summer residence up until the beginning of 1880’s when Simolin sold Villa Sjökulla to August Eklöf.
-Eklöf, originally a merchant himself was one of the most powerful names in sawmill industry in the Porvoo area and later across Finland.
-Eklöf had an extension made to the Villa in 1890’s, designed by a renown architect Theodor Höijer.
-The extension included e.g. the tower and the decorative details of the house exterior, most of which which are still in place today.
+The villa served as the summer residence of the Simolin family up until the beginning of the 1880’s when Simolin sold Villa Sjökulla to August Eklöf.
+Eklöf, originally a merchant himself, was one of the most powerful names in the sawmill industry in the Porvoo area and later across the whole of Finland.
+Eklöf had an extension made to the Villa in the 1890’s, designed by a renowned architect Theodor Höijer.
+Among other features, the extension included the tower and the decorative details of the house exterior, most of which are still in place today.

-Eklöf’s family owned Villa Sjökulla up until 1960’s and since then then villa has been resided by four different private owners.
-In the 1990’s the villa was turned into a year-round residence and went through an extensive renovation.
-Original details such as ceilings, walls, fireplaces and windows were carefully renovated, utilizing traditional methods and materials.
+Eklöf’s family owned Villa Sjökulla up until the 1960’s and since then the villa has been resided by four different private owners.
+In the 1990’s the villa was turned into a year-round residence and it went through an extensive renovation.
+Original features such as ceilings, walls, fireplaces and windows were carefully renovated, utilizing traditional methods and materials.
 Each room has a different color-scheme and a unique atmosphere.
-All paints, both in and outside the house are from Uula Color’s portfolio.
-Today the beautiful soon 170 year old Villa Sjökulla is in a very good condition and ready for the decades to come.
+All paints, both indoors and outdoors are from the Uula Color range.
+The current owners have wanted to restore and maintain the beauty of the 170-year-old Villa Sjökulla for generations to come.